SreeramVipparla/Flask_App_Deployment_using_EKS/README.md

 # Introduction

-In this project I have created a JWT Token generator which is containerized.The project relies on a secret set as the environment variable `JWT_SECRET` to produce a JWT.I have deployed the Flask app to a Kubernetes cluster using Docker and AWS EKS.
+In this project I have created a JWT Token generator which is containerized using Python.The project relies on a secret set as the environment variable `JWT_SECRET` to produce a JWT.I have deployed the Flask app to a Kubernetes cluster using Docker and AWS EKS.

 The Flask app that will be used for this project consists of an API with three endpoints: